Working With Data

 Bridge over Troubled Water

-When a link’s base and target don’t exist as addressable content in the database, they’re considered external references whose data isn’t accessible to your application’s back end.
+When a link’s base and target don’t exist as addressable content in the database, they’re considered external references, and it’s up to your front end to decide how to handle them.

 type: eth_wallet_to_ipfs_profile_photo